-This document describes responses in the JSON [RFC7159] format for the queries as defined by the Registration Data Access Protocol Query Format [RFC7482].
+This document describes responses in the JSON [RFC8259] format for the queries as defined by the Registration Data Access Protocol Query Format [RFC9082].
 A communication protocol for exchanging queries and responses is described in [RFC7480].
+This document obsoletes RFC 7483.